 Back Basin

 Back Basin is tucked into the woods and has a more secluded and mysterious vibe.
-It's home to some of Norris's biggest superstars, including the world's tallest geyser.
+It is home to Norris's biggest superstars, including the world's tallest geyser.

 Here are the top highlights of Back Basin.

-Steamboat Geyser: The crown jewel of Norris, Steamboat holds the record for the tallest active geyser in the world.
-Major eruptions can shoot water over 300 feet (91 meters) into the air.
+Steamboat Geyser: The crown jewel of Norris, Steamboat holds the record as the tallest active geyser in the world.
+Some eruptions can shoot water over 300 feet (91 meters) into the air.

 Fun Fact: In 2018, Steamboat erupted 32 times.
 It is the most ever recorded in one year!

-Echinus Geyser: The world's largest acidic geyser, Echinus erupts with reddish-orange water that's as acidic as vinegar.
+Echinus Geyser: The world's largest acidic geyser, Echinus erupts with reddish-orange water, which is as acidic as vinegar.
 It used to erupt regularly, but now its activity is unpredictable.

-Cistern Spring: This spring is connected underground to Steamboat Geyser.
-When the Steamboat erupts, the Cistern drains completely, revealing its intricate basin.
+Cistern Spring: This spring has an underground connection to Steamboat Geyser.
+When the Steamboat erupts, the Cistern drains completely, revealing its intricate basin to those lucky enough to observe that.

 Minute Geyser: Once erupting every 60 seconds, this geyser's activity was reduced after early visitors clogged its vent with rocks.
-It's a sad reminder of why we must protect Yellowstone's fragile features.
+This is a sad reminder of why we must protect Yellowstone's fragile ecosystems.

-The Back Basin trail is filled with surprises.
-One moment, you'll hear a quiet bubbling spring; the next, you'll see a geyser blasting into the sky.
+The Back Basin trail is unpredictable (in a good way) and is filled with surprises.
+One moment, you hear a quiet bubbling spring; the next, you see a geyser blasting into the sky.
+No step along the Back Basin trail is the same.

 Minute Geyser in Yellowstone National Park, a geothermal hot spring with steam rising from the ground, surrounded by a barren, mineral-rich landscape and sparse trees under a clear blue sky